macks22/swe-notes/design-patterns.md

 ### Applicability

-1. You want to represent part-whole hierarchies
+1. You want to represent part-whole hierarchies (think trees with primitives and composites).
-2. Want clients to be able to ignore difference between compositions of objects and individual objects.
+2. You want clients to be able to ignore difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly.